top of page

 The health of our oceans is vital not only for marine life but also for human survival.
 Oceans provide food, regulate climate, and support livelihoods for millions of people worldwide.
 Therefore, engaging landlocked communities in ocean conservation is essential for fostering a holistic approach to environmental stewardship.

-The Challenges Faced by Landlocked Communities
+Challenges Faced by Landlocked Communities

 Landlocked communities often face unique challenges that can hinder their connection to ocean conservation efforts: